OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     (Example: need example.
 Scyphocoronis goes to Millotia instead of Scyphocoronis ?)

- 1. Suppose the barrier taxonomy has B contained in A.
+ 1. Suppose the separation taxa include A and B, with B contained in A.
     If node n' is in B, and there are candidates in both A and B, prefer the one in B.  Similarly, if n' is in A, prefer the candidate in A.